 615 Route 13

 Brookdale Fruit Farm

 41 Broad St.

-Head to the seacoast and try your luck surfasting or hop on a half or full day fishing boat.
-The days are getting shorter, so night fishing may be limited, but reports say the bite is still on for stripers, and occasionally, a lucky angler will haul in a tough bluefish.
+Head to the seacoast and try your luck surfacasting or hope on a half or full day fishing boat.
+The days may be getting shorter, so night fishing may be limited, but reports say the bite is still on for haddock, cusk, pollock, whiting and reds.

 Eastman Docks Fishing Fleet

 Watch your neighbor pit his F-150 against an Accord driven by an accountant from Portsmouth.
 Every Wednesday and Friday night at New England Dragway, enthusiasts (and the curious) get to see just how fast their daily driver will go – legally – down the Epping quarter-mile.
 It’s $25 if you want to race your car, or $10 if you want to sit in the stands and guess at who’s going to come out on top.
 Read all the safety information here.

 The Saco is probably the most well-known destination for tubing, and as a result, stretches of the river can be crowded, but if you are up for a more social experience, it can be a good fit.
 The scenery is beautiful as the Saco winds its way through northeastern New Hampshire and southwestern Maine, eventually emptying into the Atlantic at Saco Bay.
 There are several outfitters ready to supply your group with tubes and shuttle service.
 Saco Bound, located in Conway, has shuttles that run nearly every hour and several excursions to meet different needs.
 One offers a trip from their main base over a 3-mile-per-hour current to family-friendly Weston’s Beach.
 Trips start at $25.